-There are several ways to identify an organization affiliated with your with your discipline or area of research.
-The web site for your department may direct you to the major associations for your field.
+There are several ways to identify an organization affiliated with your discipline or area of research.
+The website for your department may direct you to the major associations for your field:

 Web directories pull together sites on similar topics and categorize them.
 The level of evaluation and intervention can vary.

 Many search engines have some form of an advanced search that gives you more control over your search.
 Look for "Advanced Search" or "Options" in your favorite search engines.

 Remember to evaluate and document what you find online carefully!